Data2025cvs/Spotify_dataset/README.md

 # Spotify_dataset

-## Data Set link on Kaggle
+### Data Set link on Kaggle
 https://www.kaggle.com/datasets/sanjanchaudhari/spotify-dataset/data

 ### Overview
 This project involves analyzing a Spotify dataset with various attributes about tracks, albums, and artists using SQL.
-It involves performing SQL queries of varying complexity (Level I, Level II, Level III).
+It involves performing SQL queries of varying complexity (**Level I**, **Level II**, **Level III**).
 The primary goals of the project are to practice advanced SQL skills(using SQL Server) and generate valuable insights from the dataset.

 ### Data Exploration